Plastic colour-coded chopping boards can help avoid cross-contamination of food in your kitchen.

 Colour coded chopping boards chart

 There are 6 different colour-coded chopping boards.
 Our graph below clearly matches each board to the correct food groups that are recommended by the Food Standards Agency in the UK.
+This makes the chopping board colour code easy to remember:

 - The WHITE chopping board is used for bakery and dairy products.
 This may include, slicing freshly cooked bread or grating cheese.